 Lauren Camarda, raised in Novato, has an extensive knowledge of both Marin and Sonoma counties.
-She credits her strong work ethic and sense of responsibility to her family, who established North Bay Produce in 1969, one of the Bay Area’s largest vegetable and fruit distributors.
+She credits her strong work ethic and sense of responsibility to her family, who established North Bay Produce in 1969, one of the Bay Area’s finest vegetable and fruit distributors.

 Lauren is a self-motivated young professional with hands-on skills gained in part from working as an administrative assistant for a commercial general contractor handling all aspects of the business from answering phones to bidding for new projects.
 After taking classes at Santa Rosa Junior College, Lauren landed a position with the City of Petaluma as its youngest sworn employee in a Public Safety Dispatcher role.
 This highly intense and fast-paced job required focus, compassion, and responsiveness.
-Though not always easy, Lauren felt being a dispatcher was one of the most rewarding journeys in her life.
+Not always easy, Lauren felt being a dispatcher was one of the most rewarding journeys in her life.
 Lauren credits these experiences to her excellent communication skills and love of working with people.